amithbk12man/AIQChallenge2/README.md

 ## Problem Statement:

-Suppose we want to show a map to visualize the annual net generation of power plants of the US.
+Attached is a csv file which contains image data referenced by the column depth.
+The rest of columns (200) represent image pixel values from 0 to 255 at each depth.
 The challenge consists of the following requirements:
-· We want to display the top N plants.
+· The image size is relatively big.
+Hence, there is a need to resize the image width to 150 instead of 200.
-· On the map we want to show absolute value and percentage of the plant's federal state.
+· The resized image has to be stored in a database.
-· We want to be able to filter by state so we can zoom in.
+· An API is required to request image frames based on depth_min and depth_max.
-· The data usually comes as excel file - https://www.epa.gov/energy/emissions-generation-resourceintegrated- database-egrid (eGRID2016 Data File)
+· Apply a custom color map to the generated frames.
-· Built JUST a python backend that backs this map with a REST API.
+· The solution should be based on Python.
 · Bonus: deployment of the solution in a cloud service.

-## Plant State level Power for Map Service
+## Image Service

 Current implementation is a basic approch to solve problem statment.
-This will provide one API to fetch top N power plant on the basis of number of generators they have.
-It also give option to add filter on the basis of state.
-Response of this API can be presented over map.
+This will provide an API to resize and get the image in given frame size.
-Following technologies has been used to develop it.
+Frame size is determined by

- - Python 3.8(flask, pandas, pandasql)
+ - Python 3.8(flask, pandas, OpenCV, Pillow)
  - Docker
  - Docker Compose